 This course is required for students minoring in Biostatistics and for students in Biostatistics who have not previously taken biostatistics courses.
-This course extends the topics covered in Foundations of Biostatistics to provide a deeper foundation for data analysis, particularly focusing on its application on research problems of public health and the biological sciences.
+This course extends the topics covered in Foundations of Biostatistics to provide a deeper foundation for data analysis, and includes some coverage of the mathematical underpinnings of biostatistics.
+However, the main focus of the course is the application of biostatistics to research problems of public health and the biological sciences.
 Computer applications are included.